LATEST NEWS !

 The project foresees three dedicated study visits:

-The study visits represent the chance for the project partners to observe models of youth engagement in place in the hosting countries and to create meaningful connections with local stakeholders.
+The study visits allowed project partners to observe models of youth engagement in place in the hosting countries and to create meaningful connections with local stakeholders, as well as connect with many European institutions to explore how the youth’s perspective is considered and institutionalised in decision-making processes.

 Through a dedicated series of events, such as the delivery of a training module for young people (18-25 years old) to become facilitators for democracy, and the organisation of strategic meetings for young facilitators, and a high-level event with young elected officials in Strasbourg, the project will create the proper network to upscale the results’ impact.
 The project activities will be closed with a series of multiplier local events, hosted by each project partner respectively, and a final conference in Lisbon (Portugal), to maximise the outreach and the impact.